 The Arc de Triomphe stands on the Charles de Gaulle square located at the western end of the Champs-Elysees avenue.
-From the top you will see length of the Champs Elysees from the Arc du Carrousel in the Tuileries gardens, and the Obelisque de Luxor in the Concorde Square.
+From the top you will see length of the Champs Elysees from the Arc du Carrousel in the Tuileries gardens, and the Obelisque de Luxor in the Place de la Concorde.

 The arches whole decorative style is entirely of the tradition of sculpture from the 19th century.
 Figures and bas-reliefs made by James Pradier, Antoine Etex, Jean-Pierre Cortot and the most sculpture is the work of Francois Rude: La Marseillaise.